The Closing of the American Mind: Summary

-Bloom critiques the contemporary higher education in the United States and how he sees it is failing its students, criticizing modern movements in philosophy and the humanities.
+Bloom critiques contemporary higher education in the United States and how he sees it is failing its students, criticizing modern movements in philosophy and the humanities.
 Throughout the book, he attacks the moral relativism that he claims has taken over American universities for the barrier it constructs to the notions of truth, critical thinking, and genuine knowledge.
 Bloom claims that students in the 1980s have prioritized the immediate, blind relegation of prejudice as inferiority of thought, and therefore have closed their minds, as the title suggests, to asking the right questions, so that prejudice may be eradicated through logic and critical thinking, as opposed to empty, baseless instinct.
 Bloom writes, "Prejudices, strong prejudices, are visions about the way things are. ...
 Error is indeed our enemy, but it alone points to the truth and therefore deserves our respectful treatment.
 The mind that has no prejudices at the outset is empty."